A complete guide to exploring Dorset’s beautiful Isle of Purbeck – written by a local and packed with insider tips!

 Arne – RSPB Nature Reserve

 The RSPB nature reserve at Arne, overlooking Poole Harbour, is one of the most beautiful parts of the peninsula.
 The landscapes are quintessential Dorset countryside, filled with heather, gorse, and ferns.
-More importantly, the protected reserve is home to an abundance of bird and wildlife.
+More importantly, the protected reserve is home to an abundance of birds and other wildlife.

 There are birdwatching hides for spotting the many species of birds which call the area home, including ospreys and woodpeckers.
 Arne is also one of the few places in England where it’s possible to see sika deer in the wild.
 You don’t even need binoculars to view them, as the deer are used to humans and often come pretty close.

 The other major Dorset town on the Isle of Purbeck is Wareham, which sits in the northeastern corner, close to where the peninsula meets the land.
 It’s a pretty market town on the banks of the River Frome, boasting a long and interesting history.
 Wareham is one of the few remaining Saxon-walled towns in England, so there’s over 2,000 years of history to discover within its walls.

 There are also plenty of modern attractions, with loads of great eateries, boutique shops, and galleries.
 The town holds several regular markets, as well as loads of fab events and festivals throughout the year.
 So there’s always something new to discover!

 Durlston Country Park